 Hint: the PPC Investigator in Optmyzr can save you hours on this process and plenty of headache.
-We’ll analyze your account and show you probably causes for your dip in conversions, allowing you to focus on fixing the problem.
+We’ll analyze your account and show you probable causes for your dip in conversions, allowing you to focus on fixing the problem.

 Ultimately, it’s important to focus on what you can control.
 You don’t get a say in what your competitors are doing, and you certainly can’t make someone buy before they’re ready.

 In particular, we recommend paying close attention to the journey taken by people who do convert.
 With a big enough sample size, you should start to see patterns: what messaging works, what puts people off, what increases your chances of a repeat sale, etc.

 Let’s take a look at some of the other things you should focus on to start increasing conversions for your accounts.